Skip to main content

 Hilton's iSynApp-powered platform surfaces McLaren F1 packages on a rolling basis, tied to the race calendar.
 The tentpole categories:

-"Join the Team" — the signature experience where one Honors member and a guest get kitted out in McLaren team gear and embedded in the garage for a race weekend.
+"Join the Team", the signature experience where one Honors member and a guest get kitted out in McLaren team gear and embedded in the garage for a race weekend.
 Rare, high-bid, and the single most competitive lot the platform sees.
+The Canadian GP edition is the largest close we have ever recorded in our closed-auction archive, at 4,410,000 points.

-The pattern on bid competition is boring but useful: the races nobody is traveling to clear at a discount.
-Miami and Vegas pull US-heavy bidding and price accordingly.
-The Belgian GP at Spa?
-Much quieter.
+The pattern on bid competition is boring but useful.
+The races nobody is traveling to clear at a discount, and the marquee US weekends like Miami and Vegas pull the hardest bidding.
+The Belgian GP at Spa is reliably one of the quieter ones, which is where the value tends to hide.

 Paddock Club at a Formula 1 race is not a sane cash purchase.
-Face-value tickets for a paddock weekend in Monaco or Vegas sit in the $5,000–$12,000 USD range per person.
-The higher-end garage/hospitality stacks that come with full weekend packages push closer to $15,000+.
+Face-value tickets for a paddock weekend in Monaco or Vegas sit in the $5,000 to $12,000 USD range per person.
+The higher-end garage and hospitality stacks that come with full weekend packages push closer to $15,000 or more.

 "Join the Team" is where the math stops making sense at all.
-There's no cash price for sitting in the McLaren garage on race day.
-You can't buy it.
-The only path is the Hilton auction, and that's what makes it the most competitive lot on the platform.
+There is no cash price for sitting in the McLaren garage on race day.
+You cannot buy it.
+The only path is the Hilton auction, and that is what makes it the most competitive lot on the platform.

 How to actually bid